How we aligned headquarters with field teams and built a quote-first eCommerce roadmap that works for relationship-driven sales.

 Regional flexibility requires configurable workflows.
 This became the guardrail for all future design decisions.

-In relationship-driven markets, value isn't about having the lowest price—it's about having the right deal at the right moment.
+In relationship-driven markets, value isn't about having the lowest price.
+It's about having the right deal at the right moment.
 When you expose list prices alone, you're lying about what your product actually is.

 California isn't Texas.
 New York isn't the Midwest.
 Design the guardrails, not the rules.
 Let regional teams make the calls within a clear framework.